 The Home Care Allowance is not an entitlement program, which means that assistance is dependent on the availability of funds.

+An individual’s functional ability is considered for the Home Care Allowance Program.
 An assessment is made of the candidate’s capacity to complete Activities of Daily living (ADLs) and Instrumental Activities of Daily living (IADLs).
 Both the number and frequency of activities they require assistance with are considered.